-School Data Solutions is working toward developing tools which will assist students with special needs or those needing accommodations, however, there are tools built-in to most operating systems and browsers today which will provide aid.
+School Data Solutions is working toward developing tools that will assist students with special needs or those needing accommodations.
+However, there are tools built-in to most operating systems and browsers today that will provide aid.

 Zoom or Magnify

-Within most browsers there is a zoom feature, which will magnify the screen or the text size for students with some visual impairment.
-The following are links to instructions on using zoom and increasing text size within several popular browsers:
+Within most browsers, a zoom feature will magnify the screen or the text size for students with some visual impairment.
+The following are links to instructions on using Zoom and increasing text size within several popular browsers:

 Dictation (Speech Recognition)

-Classroom offers teachers the ability to add essays and short answer questions to their assignments or assessments.
+Classroom allows teachers to add essays and short answer questions to their assignments or assessments.
 For some students, typing or keyboarding can be challenging.
-To improve a student's response, try using computer responsive dictation.
+To improve a student's response, try using computer-responsive dictation.

-Later versions of the Windows OS, including Vista, Windows 7, and Windows 8 have built-in speech recognition.
-Access the Windows system Control Panel to set up dictation requirements and train the computer to recognize a student's voice.
+Later versions of the Windows OS, including Vista, Windows 7, and Windows 8, have built-in speech recognition.
+Access the Windows Control Panel to set up dictation requirements and train the computer to recognize a student's voice.

 Later versions of the Apple OS also have built-in dictation features.

-Additionally, there are many third-party applications which are frequently used for dictation.
+Additionally, many third-party applications are frequently used for dictation.

 At the operating system level, read the following for more information on general accessibility features:

-Additionally, there are many browser add-ons, third party screen readers, and free translation tools that can be purchased for students with special needs.
+Additionally, many browser add-ons, third-party screen readers, and free translation tools can be purchased for students with special needs.